Jhsmit/cookiecutter-reproducible-analysis/README.md

 ├── LICENSE
 ├── README.md                                      <- The top-level README with project information.
-├── log.md                                         <- The top-level README with project information.
+├── log.md                                         <- Log file to keep track of updates and notes.
 ├── config.yaml                                    <- config settings available in hal.config.cfg object
 ├── uv.lock                                        <- lockfile created and used by uv to create reproducible environments ├── pyproject.toml                                 <- defines the project and sources for uv to create a uv.lock file